 The LACDA conducted programmatic and financial compliance monitoring of CDBG-funded activities primarily through the In-Progress Monitoring (IPM) protocol, a proactive strategy that implements the following methods: individual meetings with each subrecipient city or agency during the planning phase for their new year; desktop monitoring; annual field visits; and timely communication on deficiencies found.
 Through this approach, CDBG-funded activities were reviewed as they were implemented.
 Continuous monitoring enabled timely identification of deficiencies, the provision of tailored technical assistance to address the noted deficiency, implementation of corrective actions, and mitigation and/or prevention of questioned or disallowed costs.
+Due to COVID-19, all monitoring was conducted remotely this past year.

 The Annual Monitoring Plan included two different approaches for agency and project monitoring: Full Monitoring Review and Limited Monitoring Review.
-Agencies and projects selected for full monitoring were reviewed by a team of LACDA staff to ensure compliance with meeting the CDBG National Objective; procurement and contracting; and other specific activity requirements.
+Agencies and projects selected for full monitoring were reviewed by a team of LACDA staff to ensure compliance with meeting the CDBG National Objective; procurement and contracting; and other specific activity requirements, including verifying for duplication of benefits with CARES Act and locally funded programs.
 Limited Monitoring Reviews primarily focused on using the Quarterly Performance Report (QPR) as the main source of information to determine the need to request programmatic supporting documentation.
 Sample CDBG Funding Requests were selected to verify financial support and eligibility of expenditures.
 All contracts between a participating agency and construction contractors were monitored for compliance with federal prevailing wage and other federal and state requirements to ensure the successful administration of these contracts.
 As a condition of receiving HOME funds, recipients agreed to maintain all HOME-assisted rental units as affordable housing, and in compliance with Housing Quality Standards (HQS).
-Due to Covid-19, a total of zero units were monitored for HQS during FY 2020-2021.
+A total of 320 units were monitored for HQS during FY 2021-2022.
 In prior years, a site visit was made to each development and multifamily rehabilitation project in order to conduct mandatory tenant file reviews and physical inspections.
 All sampling was performed randomly.
 Tenant file reviews consisted of evaluating documentation, verifying rent amounts, conducting income calculations, and reviewing leases.
 On-site inspections are performed in accordance with HQS.
 All deficiencies encountered were referred to the property management company and owner for corrective action.
 Site visits were made at a later date to ensure that all deficiencies have been addressed.
 Additionally, first time homeowner units were monitored.
 Each homeowner was sent a letter requesting verification that the home continued to be their primary residence and that they maintained the property.
 Title reviews were completed on a sampling of the units monitored and random curbside visits were also made to ensure the sites were being maintained.
 The LACDA also performs 100% desktop monitoring for HOME-assisted developments.